-3. At the top of the page, click Configure Access.
+3. In the upper-right corner of the page, click More > Configure Access.

 The Configure Access page opens.

 - 4. In the Program Access section, select one of the following to be given access to the program.

 - No One

 - All Content Managers in this Program

 - All other Program Managers

 - All Program Managers; and Content Managers in this Program

 - Only these Security Groups: